Scorpio Tankers Inc. Announces Purchase of Common Shares by the President of the Company

 About Scorpio Tankers Inc.

 Scorpio Tankers Inc. is a provider of marine transportation of petroleum products worldwide.
-Scorpio Tankers Inc. currently owns, finance leases or bareboat charters-in 116 product tankers (41 LR2 tankers, 61 MR tankers and 14 Handymax tankers) with an average age of 6.5 years.
-The Company has agreed to sell two LR2 tankers and one MR tanker.
+Scorpio Tankers Inc. currently owns, finance leases or bareboat charters-in 115 product tankers (40 LR2 tankers, 61 MR tankers and 14 Handymax tankers) with an average age of 6.5 years.
+The Company has agreed to sell one LR2 tanker and one MR tanker.
 Additional information about the Company is available at the Company's website www.scorpiotankers.com, which is not a part of this press release.

 Forward-Looking Statements